NLTM-LID/LID/GUI/Readme.md

 </p>

 #### 3. Language Identification:
-We have two models (uVector and uVector with WSSL) to perform this task.
-We need to click "Identify Language (Using uVector)" for uVector and "Identify Language (Using WSSL uVector)" for uVector with WSSL.
+We have two models (u-vector and u-vector with WSSL) to perform this task.
+We need to click "Identify Language (Using uVector)" for u-vector and "Identify Language (Using WSSL uVector)" for u-vector with WSSL.
 <p float="left">
   <img src="img/Main6.png" width="90%"/>
   <img src="img/Main7.png" width="90%"/>